imranhasan22/handbook_imran/react.md

 - [__Error Handling__](#error-handling): componentDidCatch
 ## Mounting
 ### Constructor
 The constructor method is the first method called when a component is created.
 It’s used to set up the initial state of the component.
+It is called before the component mount.
 ```jsx
 constructor(props) {
   super(props);